danielye0010/SmartMail-Classifier/README.md

 - **Classify**: Emails are cleaned, vectorized, and categorized using the trained model.
 - **Output**: Emails are output to a Google Sheet with their metadata and labels.
 - **Visualization**: Results are visualized in Looker Studio as a monthly summary report.
-- **Automation**: The entire pipeline is managed through scripts executed monthly by shell on a GCP VM, ensuring continuous data integration and refinement.
+- **Automation**: The pipeline is containerized using Docker, ensuring a consistent and reproducible environment.
+A cron job within the Docker container is scheduled to run monthly on a GCP VM, managing the entire process and ensuring continuous data integration and refinement.

 ## Model Overview
 - **Data Collection**: Utilizes the WiscIT API query search to collect 2007 support-related emails for a specified period.